The Path to National Public Service

 The course was praised by teachers and leaders in the education community, and successfully piloted in several high schools, but while the impact was much broader given this public education-based approach, it was limited by the fact that the course was offered as an elective that didn’t reach all students.
 Undeterred, The Citizens Campaign began working with Political Science teachers to find a way to transform the course into a set of teaching tools that could be embedded in mandatory social studies courses for all students.

 The full course was then upgraded for use in colleges and successfully piloted at Rutgers University and Providence College, among others.
-To expand further the impact of its citizen empowerment training, The Citizens Campaign developed a curriculum of online video classes for the general public.
+To further expand the impact of its citizen empowerment training, The Citizens Campaign developed a curriculum of online video classes for the general public.

 The combination of the mandatory high school instruction, the college course, and the online video class curriculum, provided a cost-effective approach to broad citizen empowerment education.
 What’s more, citizens who received this leadership training went on to gain adoption of hundreds of local laws that improved their communities.